dab414/zettel/20221031163119-CPS_cyber_attack_taxonomy_financial.md

 # 20221031163119-CPS_cyber_attack_taxonomy-financial
 #hcps #cyber-security

 Cyber threats come in many forms across many systems, with a multitude of motivations and incentives for hackers to target a particular person or persons.
-Some of these attacks can results in financial loss on persons and business when important data/access is made available to malicious parties.
+Some of these attacks can result in financial loss on persons and business when important data/access is made available to malicious parties.
 Below are a number of examples across the domains of computers/smart phone, planes, energy, and bionic limbs.

 The financial costs recorded in the past due to both malicious attackers and defensive strategies are astronomical: [[202212071713-CPS_financial_costs]]